-Previously Pauline was the Foundation’s deputy country representative for Thailand from 2009 to 2016 where she was responsible for overseeing conflict mitigation programs in Thailand’s deep south.
+Pauline served as the Foundation’s deputy country representative for Thailand from 2009 to 2016, where she was responsible for overseeing conflict mitigation programs in Thailand’s deep south.
 Pauline joined The Asia Foundation in 2003 as regional ICT program officer based in Phnom Penh, Cambodia.
 There, she oversaw the Community Information Center for Democracy & Development which provided communities in many provinces with their first access to computers and the Internet.
 Since then, she has worked for the Foundation in various countries in Asia, serving as a capacity building advisor for the local election observation organization in Afghanistan in 2006, working on fair elections and institutional reforms in Bangladesh in 2007, and as an election program adviser in Nepal in 2008.

 In addition to her work for The Asia Foundation, Pauline Tweedie has extensive NGO experience, serving as research consultant for JICA and USAID, and as gender advisor for GTZ Afghanistan.
 Pauline’s past work was on a wide variety of projects, encompassing the rule of law, rural electricity, water resource management and supply, sustainable economic development, education and teacher training, and emergency and transitional aid.